AIML4OS/WP12/Deliverables/D12.1/AIML4OS D12.1 Report.md

 While the original goal of Task T12.2 was to produce at least one demonstrator, the iterative and group based format of the hackathon encouraged multiple groups to explore different use cases in parallel.
 Rather than narrowing the work to a single direction, the group chose to continue developing three distinct prototypes that each offered valuable insights from an architectural and methodological perspective.
 These could be viewed as a form of sub-protyptes as each makes use of different design patterns and frameworks to achieve their goal.

 Each prototype is documented with its own README, evaluation summary, architectural mapping, and source code.
 While the solutions differ in scope and implementation, they collectively represent a portfolio of LLM integration strategies, showing how different setups can influence performance, generalisability, and organisational fit.
 While the code for the prototypes include the required information to start exploring building generative ai solutions, the fast pace of development within the area of generative ai makes it very difficult to ensure that every part of the prototypes work out-of-the-box after a while.
-AI models in the SSPCloud environment gets updated and replaced as part of keeping up with the development and the user might need to update these as well as package versions etc to ensure that the prototypes work and reflects the current best performance of generative ai.
+The AI models which are used within SSP Cloud may, over time, be updated or deprecated and replaced.
+Users would therefore need to ensure that models are kept up to date with recent developments.

 ## Prototype 1: Dissemination Summary